btcpayserver/blog/blog/_posts/btcpay-server-1-5-0.md

 This means that now, instead of signing and broadcasting a transaction, you have the option to schedule it for later on at a pre-set time interval.

-And since our refunding system goes through the wallet, the scheduling option now allows you to batch your customer's refunds and save on fees.

 ![](/images/1-5-0-schedule-transaction2.png)

-We plan to introduce a better permission system and hook it into the store so that in a particular store role, the store manager can create payouts, for example, refunds, but only the store owner can send them out.
+And since our refunding system goes through the pull payments system, if payout processors are configured on your store, they can now automatically be paid out.

 ## Enable/disable users